 However, in the era of the smartphone, I believe gaming has become a pass-time that anyone can enjoy regardless of age or gender.
 That’s why we’re in a golden age.
 Everyone knows how to use their phone and thus everyone knows how to play a game on it.
 What’s more: because of the advanced technology of these devices, the games are frequently very, very good.

-Just a decade ago, as an avid console gamer, I found it difficult to imagine innovative and groundbreaking titles being available on your phone.
-Yes, I had the likes of Snake and Solitaire on my phone, but games that allowed me to step into fascinating worlds and experience exciting gameplay were only found elsewhere.
+Just a decade ago, it was difficult to imagine innovative and groundbreaking titles being available on your phone.
+You may have had the likes of Snake and Solitaire on your phone, but games that allowed you to step into fascinating worlds and experience exciting gameplay were only found elsewhere.
 Phones were primarily just tools for communication – text messaging, calling and e-mailing (if you were really fancy!)
-Gaming had little or no place on my phone.
+Gaming had little or no place on the mobile phone.

-Today, phones contain games that are critically acclaimed, award winning and have the potential to become global phenomenons.
-We have the immensely popular and addictive ‘Angry Birds’ to the multi-award winning masterpiece by Telltale Games ‘The Walking Dead’ (pictured above).
+But, today, phones contain games that are critically acclaimed, award winning and have the potential to become global phenomenons.
+We have everything from the immensely popular and addictive ‘Angry Birds’ to the multi-award winning masterpiece by Telltale Games ‘The Walking Dead’ (pictured above).

 I hope to explore many of the best smartphone games, from the biggest blockbusters to the smallest independent releases, on this blog.